 Remixing has a long history, from Picasso and Andy Warhol to hip-hop and dance music.
 The idea of applying this to wonder tales, of taking existing illlustrations for a story and transforming them into new pieces scattered throughout the texts, has the potential to make reading these fairy tales newly extraordinary–just as it was when we were children.
 To compare endless variations of Snow White’s stepmother, Rapunzel, or Red Riding Hood is to appreciate how fluid and exciting old fairy tales can be.

 The depth and variety of illustrations that have been created through the centuries is stunning, and after collecting more than a thousand illustrations, I embarked on the collage process for these Grimms’ tales.
-The resulting repicts, visual compendiums of the history of fairy tale illustration, stretch across time and space.
+The resulting repicts, where I take illustrations for a particular story and remix them into illustrations for the same story, are visual compendiums of the history of fairy tale illustration that stretch across time and space.
 A collage may combine two striking vintage images, or it may be comprised of dozens of depictions from various sources.

 A single collage can take days to complete because each illustration—collected from a book purchased for the project or from helpful librarians at institutions like Dartmouth or Stanford—must be scanned, meticulously cleaned and cut (or redrawn) in Photoshop, and then layered with other images.
 (You can see an example of the layering process in the “Rapunzel” animated gif on this page.)